Typically uncompromising … a wild ride

 Candoco is a charitable organisation that is a source of inspiration, support, and innovation.

-Candoco Dance Company was founded in 1991 by Celeste Dandeker and Adam Benjamin.
-The company developed from workshops led by Celeste and Adam at the Aspire centre, and grew quickly into the first company of its kind in the UK – a professional dance company focused on the integration of disabled and non-disabled dancers.
+Candoco Dance Company was founded in 1991 by Celeste Dandeker-Arnold OBE and Adam Benjamin.
+The Company developed out of integrated workshops at London’s Aspire Centre for Spinal Injury and quickly grew into the first company of its kind in the UK – a professional dance company focused on the integration of disabled and non-disabled artists.

-Artistic Director Celeste Dandeker OBE, who retired in 2007, commissioned 30 new performance works for the company from internationally renowned choreographers including: Emilyn Claid (UK), Javier de Frutos (UK), Doug Elkins (USA), Siobhan Davies (UK), Fin Walker (UK), Darshan Singh-Bhuller (UK), Annabel Arden (UK) and Stephen Petronio.
+Artistic Director Celeste Dandeker-Arnold OBE commissioned 30 new performance works for the company from internationally renowned choreographers including Emily Claid, Javier de Frutos, Doug Elkins, Siobhan Davies, Fin Walker, Darshan Singh-Bhuller, Annabel Arden and Stephen Petronio.
 Celeste’s priority was that Candoco should be programmed and judged as a dance company, not a therapeutic project.
-Her ambitious commissioning strategy was the backbone of the company’s success, catapulting the company into the mainstream dance world from the very beginning.
+Her ambitious commissioning strategy reflected this vision and became the backbone of the company’s success, catapulting it into the mainstream dance world from the very beginning.
 In 2013 Celeste won the Liberty Human Rights Award in recognition for her work.